Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: Introduction

 While much of the recent progress centers around novel insulating states, metals are by far the more common phase realized at generic lattice filling.
 At weak interactions, the low energy physics of metals is well-described by Landau Fermi liquid theory.
 However, the ordinary Fermi liquid phase can be destabilized by strong interactions that are accessible in an increasing variety of flat-band materials.
 This tantalizing possibility motivates us to search for novel non-Fermi liquid states and design measurements that can probe their distinct universal properties.

 In this work, we focus on a class of \textit{itinerant ``excitonic'' quantum phase transitions}, in which particles and holes of different species -- such as spin, valley, or layer -- bind together and condense (the particular interpretation depends on the material system in question).
-Despite the close resemblance of this transition to XY Stoner ferromagnetism, we argue via a controlled calculation that this transition evades the kinds of instabilities that generically cause Hertz-Millis theories of Stoner transitions to become fluctuation-induced first-order transitions~\cite{Belitz2005_RMP,chubukov2004_FM1storder,rech2006_FM1storder,efremov2008_FM1storder,Maslov2009_FM1storder}.
+Despite the close resemblance of this transition to XY Stoner ferromagnetism, we argue that within a particular controlled expansion this transition evades the kinds of instabilities that generically cause Hertz-Millis theories of Stoner transitions to become fluctuation-induced first-order transitions~\cite{Belitz2005_RMP,chubukov2004_FM1storder,rech2006_FM1storder,efremov2008_FM1storder,Maslov2009_FM1storder}.
+Our results therefore indicate that there may be a regime in which excitonic QCPs are continuous.
 Moreover, we demonstrate that these excitonic quantum critical points (QCPs) exhibit a universal, \emph{non-Fermi liquid counterflow},

 where $1,2$ denote the species index, $\omega$ denotes frequency, and $z$ is the dynamical critical exponent.
 This singular frequency dependence is a direct consequence of critical exciton fluctuations, and sharply contrasts with the Fermi liquid behavior away from the transition.
 In bilayer systems, the counterflow resistivity can be extracted by passing equal and opposite currents in two independently-contacted layers and measuring the induced voltage in one of the layers (see Fig.~\ref{fig:counterflow}).
 This technique has played an important role in establishing several key properties of the exciton superfluid in $\nu = 1/2 + 1/2$ quantum Hall bilayers~\cite{Ussishkin1997_CFLbilayer_drag,Lilly1998_Coulombdrag_exp,Kellogg2003_Coulombdrag_exp,Kellogg2004_counterflow_exp,Tutuc2004_counterflow_exp,Eisenstein2004_CFLexciton,Fink2011_counterflow_exp,Liu2017_graphene_drag,Liu2022_exciton_counterflow}.
 In other setups where the relevant degree of freedom involves spin, the counterflow conductivity corresponds to the current response to circularly polarized light~\cite{Sidler2017, Mak2018, Wang2020}.